antarthureau/max-graf-library/README.md

 `[graf my_graph]` registers under a name other objects can find it by.
 `[graf]` with no argument still works, auto-named `graf_0`, `graf_1`, ...

-### graf.traverse — navigation engine
+### [graf.traverse] - a navigation engine

 Walks a named `graf` instance step by step, without modifying it.
-The graph and the traversal over it are separate objects on purpose — several traversers can move over the same graph independently and at the same time.
+The graph and the traversal over it are separate objects on purpose- several traversers can move over the same graph independently and at the same time.
 A traverser can target a different destination than another one searching the same graph.

-    step                  advance one step; new node id on the left outlet reset [<id> [<tgt>]]  reset the traversal; optional start and target mode random           weighted random walk (default) — weight = likelihood mode dfs              depth-first
+    step                  advance one step; new node id on the left outlet reset [<id> [<tgt>]]  reset the traversal; optional start and target mode random           weighted random walk (default). weight = likelihood mode dfs              depth-first
     mode bfs              breadth-first
-    mode dijkstra         shortest weighted path to a target — weight = cost from <id>             set the start node for future resets to <id>               set the target node for shortest-path search bang                  re-output the current node without advancing
+    mode dijkstra         shortest weighted path to a target- weight = cost from <id>             set the start node for future resets to <id>               set the target node for shortest-path search bang                  re-output the current node without advancing